xenit-eu/alfresco-health-processor/README.md

 ### Supported Alfresco versions

-The module is systematically integration tested against Alfresco 5.2, 6.1, 6.2 and 7.0.
+The module is systematically integration tested against Alfresco 7.1, 7.2, 7.4 Please use a previous version of the health-processor for older versions.

 ## Overview